-Returns the distribution of query over a reference assembly Given a query set of elements (a GRanges object) and a reference assembly (\e.g. 'hg38'), this will aggregate and count the distribution of the query elements across bins of the reference genome.
+query A GenomicRanges or GenomicRangesList object with query regions refAssembly A character vector that will be used to grab chromosome sizes with getChromSizes binCount Number of bins to divide the chromosomes into calcChromBinsRefSlow Returns the distribution of query over a reference assembly Given a query set of elements (a GRanges object) and a reference assembly (e.g. 'hg38'), this will aggregate and count the distribution of the query elements across bins of the reference genome.
 This is a helper function to create features for common genomes.
-It is a wrapper of calcChromBins, which is more general.
+It is a wrapper of calcoromBins which is more general calcChromBins, which is more general.